 We have begun to weave additional opportunities for cultural awareness, friendship and kindness into our daily routines in areas like crafts, music, and an expanded library of books that are culturally relevant and fun for our age group of children.
-This is just the start of things on our end.
-And below, there is a list of resources for parents on how to help children of all ages navigate the news and talk about the important topics of racism and injustice.
+And below, there is a list of resources gathered from subject matter experts for parents to use to help children of all ages navigate the news and talk about the important topics of racism and injustice at home.

 We are committed to hiring and enrolling all colors of the rainbow and most importantly, we are committed to listening, learning and helping children see the role they have to play in fostering equality and standing up against injustice whenever they see it.

 Thank you for entrusting us in the care and education of your children,

 - CNN/Sesame Street Town Hall For Kids and Families – Coming Together: Standing Up To Racism